hgeurtsen/trustmodels/README.md

 In order to run the app, the Trust Score data must already be setup.
 The app can be run both locally and within Databricks.
 Both options will be discussed further on.

+## Prerequisites

+To run the app locally, ensure that Python is installed.
+The app was tested with Python 3.13.
+To run the code, use an IDE like VS Code or Visual Studio.
+For Visual Studio, Build Tools for Visual Studio might me required.

 ## Run the App locally

 After cloning the repository, several dependencies are required to install.
+To run the commands below, you have to start in the directory where the repository was cloned.

 ### Create virtual environment
 To keep things clean, create a virtual environment.